Experience Transat

 Share the article

-Let’s face it, one of the greatest perks of being a flight attendant is the schedule.
-You can choose stopover destinations, have 12 days off a month, sometimes more, work with your friends, but also get incredible surprises when you’re waiting for the crew assignment call.
-If you too dream of becoming an Air Transat Flight Attendant, here are a few tips to help you better understand this world that may seem complex, but is full of possibilities.
+Let’s be honest: one of the greatest perks of being a flight attendant is the schedule.
+Being able to prioritize certain destinations for layovers, having 12 days off a month (sometimes even more), choosing to work with friends, but also getting incredible surprises when waiting for a call from Crew Scheduling.
+If you, too, dream of becoming an Air Transat Flight Attendant, here are a few pointers to help you better understand this world—one that might seem complex at first glance, but opens up a world of possibilities.

-This is the team that is responsible for completing the crews and assigning the pilots, flight directors, and flight attendants to the flights so that they depart with a full crew and on time.
+This is the team responsible for completing crews and assigning pilots, flight directors, and flight attendants so that flights depart with a full crew on board and on time.

 Reserve

-Having a reserve schedule means that you are “on call” to come to the airport when needed.
+Having a reserve schedule means “working on call,” i.e., remaining available to head to the airport upon request.

-You’ll often hear Flight Attendants say, “My block” or “I have a block.
-This simply means that they have a set schedule of specific flights.
+You will often hear flight attendants say “my block” or “I have a block.”
+This simply means that this person has a set schedule composed of specific flights.

 Two types of schedules

-The second, the block, is for the flight attendants who are assigned to specific flights in advance.
-Destinations, times, stopovers and days off are clearly defined.
-But there’s always the possibility of swapping flights, getting off certain flights to have extra days off, or even taking extra flights to work overtime.
+The second, the block, concerns crews who are assigned specific flights in advance.
+Destinations, flight hours, layover times, and days off are therefore clearly defined ahead of time.
+But there is always the possibility of swapping flights among ourselves, dropping certain flights to get extra days off, or picking up extra flights to work overtime hours.

 Horaires agents de bord / Flight Attendant Schedules